trantom/sawada-sensei-no-ato/_posts/2018-06-28-student-j2-meeting-3.md

 HW:

-Genki Workbook pp.58-59 (Check answers [here.](https://trantom.github.io/sawada-sensei-no-ato/assets/files/genki-workbook-p58-59-answers.pdf)
+Genki Workbook pp.58-59 (Check answers [here.](https://trantom.github.io/sawada-sensei-no-ato/assets/files/genki-workbook-p58-59-answers.pdf))

 Prepare for:

--る and Irregular verb dictionary form and adverbs and other expressions quiz p.149 (the remaining verbs)
+-る and Irregular verb dictionary form and adverbs and other expressions quiz p.149 (the remaining verbs and words)

-Lesson 6 Grammar points 5, 6, and 7
+Lesson 6 Grammar points 5, 6, and 7 pp. 152-154

 For those still having issues with -て form conjugation it does help to listen to Lesson 6 Battle Hymn Song on p.
 156; particularly the second part.
 [Lesson 6 Battle Hymn Song p.
 156 B](https://www.youtube.com/watch?v=-s0ZRSpZMWI)